lekoala/silverstripe-encrypt/README.md

   fasthash: true
 ```

 This is a global settings.
-Fash hashes are NOT the same as slow hashes so beware if you have existing data, you need
+Fast hashes are NOT the same as slow hashes so beware if you have existing data, you need
 to migrate it before.
 You can use `EncryptHelper::convertHashType` to help you along if needed.

 # Simple field types